rougin/valla/README.md

 }
 ```

-## Working with PSR-7 requests
+## Using PSR-7 requests

-If using `ServerRequestInterface` of [PSR-7](https://www.php-fig.org/psr/psr-7/), the `Request` class provides a convenient way to validate request data:
+If using `ServerRequestInterface` from [PSR-7](https://www.php-fig.org/psr/psr-7/), the `Request` class provides a convenient way to validate request data:

 ``` php
 use Rougin\Valla\Request;